MicrosoftLearning/mslearn-postgresql/Instructions/Labs/06-exercise-list-table-changes-logical-decode.md

 ## Before you start

-> [!IMPORTANT]
-> You need your own Azure subscription to complete this exercise.
+You need your own Azure subscription to complete this exercise.
 If you don't have an Azure subscription, you can create an [Azure free trial](https://azure.microsoft.com/free).

 ## Create resource group